-This past Sunday, I was teaching my smart and diligent 12 yr-old Courtney how to do a scratch spin which is an upright spin- one of the first spins that figure skaters learn.
-I demonstrated the spin so she can see how a proper scatch spin is done and told her that once she masters this basic spin, she can then learn variations including a camel spin, sit spin, and layback spin.
-As I demonstrated all these different spins to her, Courtney asked a real simple but smart question- ‘How do you spin without getting so dizzy?”
+This past Sunday, I was teaching my smart and diligent 12 yr-old long-time student, Courtney, how to do a scratch spin which is an upright spin- one of the first spins that figure skaters learn.
+I demonstrated the spin so she can see how a proper scatch spin is done and told her that once she masters this basic spin, she can then learn variations such as a camel spin, layback spin, and haircutter (the sit spin has always been my all-time favorite spin ever since I was young).
+As I demonstrated all these different spins to Courtney, she asked a real simple but smart question- ‘How do you spin without getting so dizzy?”
 I stood dumbfounded by my young student’s question.
 I paused and thought about it for a couple of minutes but had no idea why I never get dizzy and simply replied ‘I’m use to it’.
 Well, it was clear that my student did not like my answer because she looked confused and persistently asked, ‘How do you get use to it without crashing to the ground from spinning so fast?’

 I knew there was a scientific answer to this question and it had to deal with the principle of inertia.
 But I’m not a science person and will not take physics until my senior year next year.
 I was certain my student would ask me the same question next week when I review our spin lesson and since it’s a question I feel I should definitely know the answer to, I immediately googled this baffling question when I got home.
 This is what I learned…